 - Finally, create the post as you normally would and you’re done!

 After following these steps, you should end up with something like this:

 You can switch between different types of posts and choose between a bunch of call to action buttons – exactly like a regular Facebook post.

 From here, you can also define all the elements that you need on how to advertise on Facebook.
 You can specify everything on these Facebook posts from the target audience, demographics, and your message.
 You can also define the specifics of your budget, like any Facebook ad.

 Remember to stick to your advertising best practices, and you should be good to go.

 Get More Out Of Your Facebook Dark Posts

-Knowing how to do it without a hitch will help you bring your ad targeting to a whole new level.
+Dark posts are a natural step up from your organic reach.
+Facebook advertising has a lot of diverse options, and Facebook dark posts are one of those.
+Knowing how to market on Facebook without a hitch will help you bring your ad targeting to a whole new level.